chrisglein/chrisglein.github.io/rum-runner/README.md

 <table>
 <tr>
 <td width="250px"><img class="card" src="rulebook/hazard_example1.png" width="250px" height="150px"/></td>
-<td>Now that the crown is done raising hazards, the raiding party faces them.
+<td style="vertical-align: middle;">Now that the crown is done raising hazards, the raiding party faces them.
 They start with the outermost hazard from the island, "Privateers".
 This hazard has 3 choices: 2 combat ⚔️⚔️, pay 4 🟡, or trash a crew 🪝.
 The raiding party only has 1 ⚔️, so they can't pay the first cost.
 They only have 3 🟡, so they can't pay the second cost.
 They have 3 raiding crew 🪝 that they could choose from for the third cost, so they must choose that option.
 They decide to pay the third cost by trashing "Peg-Leg Paul" to their discard pile.
 Now that the hazard is faced, they removes 1 🟡 from the card (leaving 1 🟡 still on the card).</td>
 </tr>
 </table>